-Assistance League is a national 501(c)(3) nonprofit, non-political, nonsectarian service organization.
+Assistance League is a national 501(c)(3) nonprofit, nonpolitical, nonsectarian service organization.

-- 120 Chapters
+- 120 chapters nationwide

-- $38.8 million returned to local communities
+- $5.8 million returned to local communities in 2017-18

-- 23,000 members
+- over 23,000 members

-- 3.2 million volunteer hours donated
+- 3.5 million volunteer hours donated

-- 1.5 million people served
+- 1.6 million people served

-Please visit the "Financial" section of our website to view our most recently reviewed annual financial statements and tax returns.
+Please visit the "Financials" section of our website to view our most recently reviewed annual financial statements and tax returns.
 You will also find a copy of our Annual Report which gives an excellent overview of our activities during the past fiscal year.
-We have met our budget goals each year.
+We have met our budgeted goals each year.
 By careful planning and spending, we have been able to consistently increase the number of students served by Operation School Bell as well as the amount spent on each student.

-Funding for our philanthropic programs is raised through a variety of chapter events, the chapter's Thrift Store, a direct mailer, grant writing as well as through the generosity of private contributors, foundations, service organizations and municipalities.
+Funding for our philanthropic programs is raised through a variety of chapter events, the chapter's Thrift Store, a holiday direct mailer, and grant writing as well as through the generosity of private contributors, foundations, service organizations and municipalities.
 All funds stay within our County to support our programs.